GAMSAT ®OVERVIEW

 These are all parts of a patient’s story which you may need to identify from a single interaction.
 More to the point - you may have to sift through a large amount of unnecessary information to identify the key points.
 It is these skills that are tested in the GAMSAT® Section 1.

 On a surface level, this section will involve reading a text and responding to questions related to that text.
-There are 62 multiple choice questions in total, and there can be as many 15+ texts to read throughout the section.
+There can be as many 15+ texts to read throughout the section.
 Nothing too difficult, right?

 Students often neglect Section 1 while studying for the GAMSAT ® under the false assumption that it is the easiest part of the exam.
 However, the combination of time pressure and the complexity of the worded questions can often make this section one of the most challenging for students.